 Catharine De Montmorency

 Catharine is an accomplished “Plein Air” artist using oil and acrylic mediums.
-She hosts painting trips for eager students to unique locations in the GTA, Northern Ontario and Quebec.
-With over 14 years experience teaching art, she stresses the importance of good composition, sketching, and colour theory in a relaxed class setting whether on location or in the studio.
+She hosts painting trips for eager students to unique locations in the GTA, Northern Ontario, and Quebec.
+With over 14 years experience teaching art, she stresses the importance of good composition, sketching, and colour theory in a relaxed class setting.
 Catharine’s work can be viewed in Galleries in the Algonquin region and at various locations in Toronto.

 All Child and Teen Instructors are required to have certified background checks as well as First Aid Certification.